bbest/adv-gis-topics/admin/index.md

 - Delete intermediate scratch files.

+- Store relative paths, an option for both ArcMap documents and models.

 ## File Management

 Recommended file management scheme for `H:\esm296-4f`.
 There's usually a **lab** for every week (**wk**) of class instruction and associated homework (**hw**) to turn in.
 While the # associated with a lab is always the same as the hw turned in, a lab could span more than one week so wk # could be offset.